wandb/docs/docs/guides/launch/sweeps-on-launch.md

 You can use the default W&B Sweep scheduling engine or implement your own custom scheduler:

 1. Standard sweep scheduler: Use the default W&B Sweep scheduling engine that controls [W&B Sweeps](../sweeps/intro.md).
 The familiar `bayes`, `grid`, and `random` methods are available.
 2. Custom sweep scheduler: Configure the sweep scheduler to run as a job.
 This option enables full customization.
-An example of how to extend the standard sweep scheduler to include more logging can be found below in the "advanced" section.
+An example of how to extend the standard sweep scheduler to include more logging can be found in the section below.

 :::note
 This guide assumes that W&B Launch has been previously configured.
 If W&B Launch has is not configured, see the [how to get started](./intro.md#how-to-get-started) section of the launch documentation.
 :::

 :::tip
 We recommend you create a sweep on launch using the 'basic' method if you are a first time users of sweeps on launch.
-Use a custom sweeps on launch when the standard W&B scheduling engine does not meet your needs.
+Use a custom sweeps on launch scheduler when the standard W&B scheduling engine does not meet your needs.
 :::

 ## Create a sweep with a W&B standard scheduler